 On 27 September 1907, ‘Shaheed’ Bhagat Singh, one of the greatest Indian revolutionary leaders was born in Lyallpur district, Punjab in present-day Pakistan.
+This article will give a brief detail about the life of Bhagat Singh.

 - He was educated at the D.A.V.
 High School and the National College, both in Lahore.